 - Butcher Knife: A butcher knife or a cleaver is used in chopping up raw meat to divide them into smaller portions before cooking.
 It has a large and heavy design that can cut through bone, making it perfect for raw meat preparation.

-- Boning Knife: A boning knife is used in cutting meat bones and trimming cartilages.
+- Boning Knife: A boning knife is used in cutting meat bones, trimming cartilages and is really great for processing chicken.
 It has a pointed and slim blade that can cut around the bone effectively without ruining the surrounding meat.

 - Peeling Knife: A peeling knife features a short and slightly curved blade.
 It is used to peel vegetables and fruits.
 It can also slice through tough skins.